mutual-of-enumclaw/guard-rails/README.md

 # DeleteUserSQS.js

-//Supporting function file that controls the remediation of creating a user.
+Supporting function file that controls the remediation of creating a user.
-//Invoked by SQS after some time, this function will delete the specified user.
+Invoked by SQS after some time, this function will delete the specified user.
-//SQS waits to invoke this function so the user has enough time to be created.
+SQS waits to invoke this function so the user has enough time to be created.